 Step down fostering, sometimes called ‘residential to fostering’ or ‘step forward fostering’, is when a young person moves from a residential home to go and live with a foster family.

 Sometimes a child or young person requires the type of environment that only residential care for children can provide.
 However, as they receive care and support within the residential environment, they get to the point where they are ready to live in a family environment once more.
-It is at this point that a fostering placement is sought.
+It is at this point that a fostering home is sought.

 Depending on the individual needs of the young person, they could be placed alongside other cared-for children or young people in the fostering home – or it may be highlighted that they should be placed ‘solo’ (when no other child in care is placed within the fostering household).